Ontario's sexual assault support centres say they are stretched thin and need more funding | CBC News

 Most sexual assault support centres are not-for-profit and rely on core funding from the province, donations from community members or grants from local organizations.

-Pietsch said progress has been made to introduce action plans and policy changes — like sexual violence prevention on post-secondary campuses.
-Those initiatives often come with funding, but are usually time-limited and lack substantial increases for front-line organizations that work with survivors on a daily basis.
+Pietsch said progress has been made to introduce action plans and policy changes — such as sexual violence prevention on post-secondary campuses.
+Those initiatives often come with funding, but they usually have a time limit and lack substantial increases for front-line organizations that work with survivors on a daily basis.

 Casselman said the funding her centre receives from the Ontario government is less than $440,000 annually; its annual budget is $2 million.

-That provincial funding covers the basics, she said, like counselling, group supports, public education and the centre's support line.
+That provincial funding covers the basics, she said, such as counselling, group supports, public education and the centre's support line.

 "We're not even seeing basic increases for inflation from the government, let alone to the increase in demand.
 Something has to shift," she said.

-The previous Liberal government promised sexual assault support centres a 30 per cent increase in their funding, to help address the demand.
-That money never arrived after the Progressive Conservative government was elected in 2018.
+The previous provincial Liberal government promised sexual assault support centres a 30 per cent increase in their funding to help address the demand.
+That money never arrived after the Progressive Conservatives were elected in 2018.

 "Basically that funding would have helped us hire two full time counsellors," Casselman said, adding other funding that was supposed to come from the government would have gone to hire a court support worker.